Green-e Energy National Standard and Governing Documents

 Download the Green-e Energy National Standard

-The Green-e Energy National Standard defines eligibility criteria for all Green-e Energy Certified renewable energy products: Renewable Energy Certificates, Utility Green Pricing Programs, and Competitive Market Electricity Products, in order to help promote high quality renewable electricity development and generation, and the environmental benefits of such generation in place of traditional fuels used for electricity.
+The Green-e Energy National Standard defines eligibility criteria for all Green-e Energy Certified renewable energy products: Renewable Energy Certificates, Utility Green Pricing Programs, Competitive Market Electricity Products, Onsite Generation, and Direct Energy Purchases (PPAs), in order to help promote high quality renewable electricity development and generation, and the environmental benefits of such generation in place of traditional fuels used for electricity.

 Updates to the Green-e Energy National Standard